MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-support-in-previous-windows-versions.md

 - Inbox radio management control for Bluetooth version 4.0 radios.
 - Windows Runtime API support for [**RFCOMM**](/uwp/api/Windows.Devices.Bluetooth.Rfcomm) and [**GATT**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile) protocol access.

-## What's new in Windows 8?

-Windows 8 includes the following enhancements to the Bluetooth stack and related software:

-- Support for Bluetooth version 4.0:
-  - Bluetooth Low Energy support allows Windows to connect with Bluetooth Smart peripherals.
-  - eL2CAP enables enhanced re-transmission and flow control for profiles that require this functionality.
-- An extensible transport model allowing support for Bluetooth radios on non-USB buses
-- Support for the HFP, A2DP, and AVRCP Profiles

-## What is new in Windows 7?

-Windows 7 includes the following enhancements to the Bluetooth stack and related software:

-- Support for Bluetooth version 2.1:
-  - Secure Simple Pairing allows Windows to determine the best pairing method to use between devices, rather than requiring users to make that determination.
-  - Extended Inquiry Response enables sharing a device's friendly name much earlier in the pairing process.
-- An improved user experience that enhances management of Bluetooth devices
-- Improved installation of USB Bluetooth radios

-Any USB device with a USB\\Class\_E0&SubClass\_01&Prot\_01 hardware ID will install as a *Generic Bluetooth Adapter*.

 ## Which Bluetooth profiles have in-box support in previous versions of Windows?